Study: German start-up investments on the decline

-Nevertheless, we can breathe a sigh of relief: It is still the second-highest first-half figure ever.
-Only in the first half of the record year 2021 did more venture capital flow to German startups.
-The same applies to the number of financing rounds: This continues to be significantly higher than in the years before 2021.
-"The level of investment remains high compared to previous years - at least there is no sign yet of the slump that many feared," says Thomas Prüver, Partner at EY.
-"There is still a lot of liquidity in the market - but investors are looking more closely at where they invest.
-Geopolitical uncertainties, the interest rate turnaround and unclear economic prospects are creating strong uncertainty in the market, which may not yet be fully reflected in the first-half figures."
+Nevertheless, we can breathe a sigh of relief: This is still the second-highest first half-year figure ever.
+Only in the first half of the record year 2021 did more venture capital flow to German start-ups.
+The same applies to the number of financing rounds: This is still significantly higher than in the years prior to 2021.
+"The level of investment remains high compared to previous years - at least there is no sign yet of the widely feared slump," says Thomas Prüver, Partner at EY.
+"There is still a lot of liquidity in the market - but investors are taking a closer look at where they invest.
+Geopolitical uncertainties, the turnaround in interest rates and an unclear economic outlook are causing great uncertainty in the market, which may not yet be fully reflected in the figures for the first half of the year."

 Like it?
 Please spread the word: